If you are coming to Morocco and looking to add on some time at the beach, we have some recommendations for you.

-With this mix of coastal towns, the beaches in the country should be a top pick for tourists visiting Morocco for the first time.
-Not only will a coastal town trip add lots of fun to your vacation, it will also be an educational journey through the historic times the country has been through.
+The beaches in the country should be a top pick for tourists visiting Morocco for the first time.
+Not only will a coastal town trip add lots of fun to your vacation, but it will also be refreshing to experience a more slow-paced version of Morocco!

 The top 5 beach towns to visit in Morocco are:

 Essaouira is a fortified fishing town west of Marrakech.
-As it is so close to one of the most developed cities of Morocco, Essaouira is easy to reach and is much more developed than other beach towns.
-Therefore, most of the tourist population ends up visiting this small and historic town to experience some fun and sun at the beach.
+It is about 2.5 to 3 hours away from Marrakech, which makes it easy to reach!
+It is also much more developed for tourism than other beach towns.
+Therefore, most of the international tourist population ends up visiting this small and historic town to experience some fun and sun at the beach.

 Essaouira has a humble and quiet appearance that reflects its historic past.
-In sharp contrast to this quietness are bustling streets that dot the town in several places, lined with wood crafted material, freshly caught fish, and small artifacts.
+In sharp contrast to this quietness are bustling streets that dot the town in several places.
+Here you’ll see woodwork, art, freshly small artifacts, and stalls of fresh fish!

-Most of our travelers, though, say that they were happy for the time in Essaouira just because the pace felt different than Fes or Marrakech, and the medina felt more manageable for their personal exploration.
+Most of our travelers say that they were happy for the time in Essaouira just because the pace felt different than Fes or Marrakech.
+The medina feels more manageable for your personal exploration.

 Feel at home with a downtown that is lined with modern cafes, casinos, restaurants, modern shopping outlets and some fun filled activities at the seaside!